 Experts with experience in wills, trusts, Medicaid eligibility, and estate taxes recommend that your estate plan blueprint consider the following items.

 As life goes on, your situation may change.
 You might get married or divorced, have children or grandchildren, or start a business.
 As your life situation changes, the needs of your estate will also change.
-Consider scheduling regular check-ins with your estate planning legal practitioner every two years.
+Consider scheduling regular check-ins with your Long Island estate planning attorney every two years.
 However, your check-ins are appropriate any time you experience a life event such as a birth or divorce.

 The Implications of Leaving the Plan to Your Family

 The planning you do now will save your family from problems later.
 Many people avoid spending money and time on a lawyer to ensure a thorough estate plan.
 But, thinking about the future can provide you with peace of mind in the present while also simplifying things for your heirs.
 While a professional trustee may charge a percentage of the trust’s assets, assigning a trustee now may reduce the need for your heirs to hire other estate professionals, such as investment managers or bookkeepers.

 Your estate planner can explain the pros and cons of the different estate planning tools, including the tax implications of various tools.
 For example, once you create an irrevocable trust, you cannot change or amend it.
 On the other hand, a revocable trust (which can be edited) does not offer the same tax advantages as the irrevocable trust.
 A knowledgeable lawyer can explain the trust agreement laws in your state.